Lauri Porra: Early life

-Porra started to study music at age 6 when he started to play cello in a local music school.
-In 1993 he switched to bass guitar and continued his studies in the Helsinki Pop Jazz Conservatory (1994–2004).
+Porra started to study music at age six when he started to play cello in a local music school.
+In 1993, he switched to bass guitar and continued his studies in the Helsinki Pop Jazz Conservatory (1994–2004).
 He has also taken lessons in piano, double bass, trumpet and male vocals.
-From 1997 to 1999 he was a member of the YL male choir, performing for instance with the London Symphony Orchestra.
+From 1997 to 1999, he was a member of the YL male choir, performing for instance with the London Symphony Orchestra.

 Career

 Porra has released five instrumental solo albums, including Entropia (a collaboration with Lahti Symphony Orchestra), released in January 2018 on BIS-records.
 He has also composed music for films and other media.
-His orchestral compositions have been performed by the Finnish Radio Orchestra, Trondheim Symphony Orchestra, the Lahti Symphony Orchestra and the New Bedford Symphony His live projects include Lauri Porra Flyover Ensemble, which plays the music from his albums, and the Bach Reimagined project, which performs music based on J.S.
-Bach's six cello suites arranged and recomposed for electric bass, cello and electronics.
+His orchestral compositions have been performed by the Finnish Radio Orchestra, Trondheim Symphony Orchestra, the Lahti Symphony Orchestra and the New Bedford Symphony.
+His live projects include Lauri Porra Flyover Ensemble, which plays the music from his albums, and the Bach Reimagined project, which performs music based on Johann Sebastian Bach's six cello suites arranged and recomposed for electric bass, cello and electronics.
 Porra has performed in over 50 countries, with performances ranging from The Proms and Wacken Open Air to Pori Jazz.
 As a session musician he has played on over 50 records with styles ranging from heavy metal to contemporary classical, electronic, hip hop and pop albums.
+His commissioned work Ääniä – Finland’s Official Soundscape, unveiled on Finland’s Independence Day 2025, was commissioned by the Ministry for Foreign Affairs and marks the world’s first official national soundscape.
+Lauri's large-scale work BASSO — written for 150 bass voices — premiered at Helsinki Festival for an audience of 26,000 at Helsinki Senate Square.

-In 2016 Porra received the Nordisk Popularauktors NPU-award and was nominated for a HARPA Nordic film composer music award.
+Lauri won the Jussi Award for Best Film Music in 2025 for Tiina Lymi's film Myrskyluodon Maija (2024) In 2016, Porra received the Nordisk Popularauktors NPU Award and was nominated for a HARPA Nordic film composer music award.